verdie-g/DatadogStatsD/README.md

 // Because counters are aggregated client-side, nothing is sent here since the metric
 // was incremented once then decremented once which results in zero.

-// No client-side aggregation is possible for histograms.
-In performance sensitive
+// No client-side aggregation is possible for histograms. var latency = dogStatsD.CreateHistogram("latency");
-// scenario, a sample rate can be used to only send metrics a percentage of the time
-// and a correction is applied server-side.
-Note that the library is very fast.
-In the
-// benchmarks, Histogram.Sample takes 250 ns to execute.
-var latency = dogStatsD.CreateHistogram("latency", sampleRate: 0.5);
 latency.Sample(5.423);
 latency.Sample(1.27);